 Here’s the latest evidence: This summer, the state of Louisiana announced a security alert right after the computers at three school districts were disabled.
-But that wasn’t the only alarming news to pop up in news feeds: 62 colleges fell victim to the massive data breach due to a security flaw in the ERP software, and the list goes on.
+But that wasn’t the only alarming news to pop up in the news feeds: 62 colleges fell victim to the massive data breach due to a security flaw in the ERP software, and the list goes on.

 However, we still can reduce our personal data leakage by making a security checklist.
 We’ve outlined the most essential points to make you feel safer.
 Let’s get moving.

 Ways to Stay Safe Online and Reduce Digital Footprint

 The most obvious thing is that data privacy largely depends on how you can keep it private.
 It all begins with you and your actions in cyberspace.
 Jacqui Murray, Adjunct Professor at Midwest Teachers Institute, Writer and Owner of the Ask a Tech Teacher blog, has shared a very clear-cut recommendation on how to save personal data:

 “Never take your computer security for granted.
 Always be aware, be careful, and be mindful of who’s out there.
 The digital neighborhood is much like your own neighborhood.
 Follow the same rules: Don’t talk to strangers, look both ways before crossing the (virtual) road, don’t go places you don’t know, play fair, pick carefully who you trust, don’t get distracted by bling.
 And sometimes, stop everything and take a nap.”